Mohamed-Taher-Ali/pokemon-crud/readme.md

     1- by uploading through api >>> /api/uploads/ > the file name is > file
-    2- by putting the excel file in uploads directory then run command > yarn seedExcel $the_file_name_you_put 1- move an excel file manually in app/src/uploads (there is a one by default i put it) 2- run > docker exec -it <container id> bash 2- run > yarn seedExcel <excel file name>
+    2- by putting the excel file in uploads directory then run command > yarn seedExcel $the_file_name_you_put 1- move an excel file manually in app/src/uploads (there is a one by default i put it) 2- run > sudo docker exec -it <container id> bash 2- run > npm run seedExcel <excel file name>
         ... congratulations you seeded the db with pokemons & their dependencies.

 adding customized fields in request object to serve multiple aims like filter | pagination

 **scenario > to add a new pokemon
     1- add evolutionStage > api
-    2- add evolutionStage > api
+    2- add type1, type2 by types > api
-    3- add evolutionStage > api
-    4- add evolutionStage > api
-    5- add evolutionStage > api
+    2- add weather1, weather2 by weathers > api

-    6- by ids of these docs you append these ids in the body of adding pokemon.
+    4- by ids of these docs you append these ids in the body of adding pokemon.